seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Noble prince,
 As there comes light from heaven and words from breath,
 As there is sense in truth and truth in virtue,
-I am affianced this man’s wife as strongly
+I am affianced this man's wife as strongly
 As words could make up vows: and, my good lord,
-But Tuesday night last gone in’s garden-house
+But Tuesday night last gone in's garden-house
 He knew me as a wife.
 As this is true,
 Let me in safety raise me from my knees
 Or else for ever be confixed here,